 [4 MIN READ]

-If you’re feeling a little bloated and tired after all the holiday eating, the new year is a great time to reset your diet.
+If you’re feeling a little bloated and tired, now might be a great time to reset your diet.
 Here are some helpful tips and healthy foods you can add to your plate to start feeling better.

 Staying hydrated can help you feel healthy all around.
 When it comes to your diet, water can help you better digest food and keep your bowel movements regular.
 Plus, it helps you feel full longer, so you’re not reaching for the snack drawer as often.

-After a few weeks of sodium-filled holiday hams and Thanksgiving turkey, you may want to use some plant-based protein for your meals.
+If you've eaten a lot of meat lately, you may want to use some plant-based protein for your meals.
 This can add more natural fiber, which improves digestion and helps with regular bowel movements.

-Fruits and vegetables high in fructans — such as artichokes, beans, asparagus, wheat bran, bananas and pears — can also act as prebiotics.
+Fruits and vegetables that serve as prebiotics — such as artichokes, beans, asparagus, wheat bran, bananas, and pears — can also act as prebiotics.
 A prebiotic is a type of fiber that can help good bacteria grow in your gut, and a healthier gut may help keep you safe against infection as well as reduce cravings for junk food.

 If you’re looking for inspiration on where to start with veggie-friendly meals, try these vegetarian dishes that even carnivores will love.